malte-v/vulkan.cr/README.md

 All the functions, structs, enums etc. are located inside `lib Vk`.

-`lib Vx` contains wrapper functions for Vulkan extensions so you never have to call vkGetInstanceProcAddr again.
+`module Vx` contains wrapper functions for Vulkan extensions so you never have to call vkGetInstanceProcAddr again.
 Note that structs, enums etc. related to extensions are still in `lib Vk`.

 ## Contributing